 You'll also need to do a few things to prepare yourself for surgery.
+Start by designating a care partner who will bring you to the hospital, stay during your surgery and recovery, and drive you home.
+This person must remain with you for at least four nights after surgery.
+You will also need help with day-to-day tasks, like removing and reapplying your compression stockings.
+You will also need assistance with transportation for several weeks.

-You will need to:
+You may also need to:

-- Arrange for someone to take you to the hospital, bring you home and stay with you for at least 72 hours after your surgery.
-You will also need help with day-to-day tasks, like removing and reapplying your compression stockings. - Arrange for assistance with transportation for several weeks. - Shop for necessary supplies, and arrange for someone to help you with pet care, grocery shopping, picking up medications, etc. - Lose weight if needed. - Learn and practice your pre-op exercises.
-See page 24 of this booklet. - Wash with special medicated wash (Hibiclens) the night before and the morning of your surgery.
+- Shop for needed supplies, and arrange for someone to help you with pet care, grocery shopping, errands, etc. - Lose weight if needed. - Learn and practice your pre-op exercises.
+See page 23 of this booklet. - Wash with special medicated wash (Hibiclens) the night before and the morning of your surgery.
 Caregivers at your surgeon's office will give this to you at your pre-op appointment. - Stop smoking and all other forms of nicotine use.